undergrad-partner-school

 Getting information about the faculty at a school can help you estimate the quality of education you will receive there.

-According to the most recent data, the student-faculty ratio at Baker College was 8:1: that means 8 students per one teacher, which is considered a good ratio.
-The total number of faculty teaching at the institution is 608.
-This number included 230 male and 377 female faculty members.
-The fact that female faculty members outnumber the male ones at this school speaks volumes for gender equality at Baker College.
+According to the most recent data, the student-faculty ratio at Baker College was 9:1: that means 9 students per one teacher, which is considered a good ratio.
+This school has recently reported to have 548 faculty members.
+Out of that number, there were 195 male and 352 female faculty members.
+The fact that female faculty members outnumber the male ones at this school is telling of the importance gender equality has at Baker College.

 Student Population Diversity Graph